HK3-Lab-Team/StructuredGenTutorial/tribe_blog/2_schema_engineering.md

 ## Building Reproducible LLM Applications

-This blog post is a follow-up to our introduction to structured generation.
-Using Anthropic's Claude API, we showed how to get structured LLM data, where information is neatly organized and easy to extract, instead of an unstructured sequence of token in two steps:
+This article continues our series on using large language models (LLMs) for structured generation.
+Our previous post showed how to get structured outputs in two consecutive steps:

-1. defining schemas (i.e., abstractions our preferred structural and typological constraints for the LLM outputs) to pass to a model to
+1. schemas (i.e., constraints that we want to impose on the LLM outputs) are defined and passed to a model, as a way to "manipulate" its text decoding algorithm;
-"manipulate" its text decoding algorithm,
+2. the text produced by the LLM is processed to ensure that it respects the given constraints.

-2. we validate and process the LLM outputs with those schemas.
+So far, we put both points into practice with schemas in different formats: JSON, YAML, and Python dictionaries.

-Previously, we demonstrated this approach using data formats like JSON, YAML, and Python dictionaries.
-Now, we take it a step further by introducing a Python library that simplifies both schema definition and validation: Pydantic.
+Now, we take this approach a bit further with the Pydantic Python library.
+We will start by lingering on output schemas, as tools that guide the LLM text generation process, to then focus on why and how schema definition and data validation can be conveniently performed with Pydantic.

 **Enrica Troiano¹ and Tommaso Furlanello¹²**